muellners/meta/README.md

-# Meta things which are self refrencing to upscale bank project
+# Meta things which are self refrencing to a bank project

 1. Finocial
 2. Upscale bank